St. Stephen Episcopal Church - Brooklyn, NY

 • unknown

-St. Stephen's was started about 1867 as a mission on Fulton Street.
-The society later relocated to Gates Avenue near Ralph Avenue where a church seating 250 was erected.
-Another move took the church to 809 Jefferson Avenue at Patchen Avenue where the present wooden building was erected.
-At some point, St. Martin Episcopal Church, located at 201 President Street, merged into St. Stephen and the consolidated congregation was renamed St. Stephen and St. Martin Episcopal Church.
+St. Stephen's Protestant Episcopal Church was started about 1867 as a mission on Fulton Street.
+The society later relocated to Gates Avenue near Ralph Avenue where a small edifice with seating accomodations for 300 was erected.
+Another move took the church to its present location on Jefferson Avenue at Patchen Avenue where a wooden building was erected.
+At some point, St. Martin Episcopal Church, located at 293 President Street, merged into St. Stephen and the consolidated congregation was renamed St. Stephen and St. Martin Episcopal Church.

 Hillgreen, Lane & Company